KangweiiLiu/Talking_Face_Dataset_Preprocess_script/README.md

 Through these optimizations, we not only improved the speed of video processing but also enhanced the quality and flexibility of the output video.
 I hope these enhancements will be helpful to you when dealing with video face detection and cropping tasks.
 If you have any questions or want to discuss further, please feel free to leave a comment below.

+Taking a 1080P video as an example, the processing speed can reach 300 FPS (A 40), which is about 100 times faster than the original Fomm speed of approximately 3 FPS.

 # **优化视频人脸定位与裁剪：提升性能与输出质量**